(410 ILCS 130/130)

 This subsection shall not apply to any dispensing organizations registered on or after July 1, 2019.

-(e) A dispensing organization is prohibited from acquiring cannabis from anyone other than a registered cultivation center.
+(e) A dispensing organization is prohibited from acquiring cannabis from anyone other than a cultivation center, craft grower, processing organization, another dispensing organization, or transporting organization licensed or registered under this Act or the Cannabis Regulation and Tax Act.
 A dispensing organization is prohibited from obtaining cannabis from outside the State of Illinois.

 (f) A registered dispensing organization is prohibited from dispensing cannabis for any purpose except to assist registered qualifying patients with the medical use of cannabis directly or through the qualifying patients' designated caregivers.